johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

   </tr>
 </table>

+The final verdict: the native wrapper method is the lucky winner (read: it sucks just a little bit compared to the major suckage inflicted by the other two approaches).

+**So native wrapper it is then!**

+Phew.

-## Conclusion
+## Final words

+Well, I really wanted to avoid this, but I simply must acknowlege the fact that to produce a good quality custom cross-platform GUI in 2016, there's really no substitute to rolling up your sleeves and developing your own platform-agnostic UI and graphics libraries.

+Oh well, I only wanted to display a few buttons and maybe push some pixels, but fuck all that, let's  write a whole cross-platform GUI library in Nim!
+Time to get serious!

 {% include image.html name="fuck-everything.jpg" caption="The above fine
 faux-leather jacket wearing gentleman already knows the secret: Qt is not the answer to everything." width="100%" %}

-Aww, I really wanted to avoid this, but I simply must acknowlege the fact that to produce a custom cross-platform GUI of acceptable quality in 2016, there's really no substitute to developing your own platform-agnostic UI and graphics wrappers.
-There are some existing solutions in C++, but hacking C++ in my spare time is very far from my idea of fun.
-If there would be *really* no other option, I guess I'd just stop coding altogether and find a more relaxing hobby.
-Like dirt car racing, wrestling with alligators, or disarming bombs or something.

-But luckily, I have Nim.

-Oh well, I only wanted to display a few buttons and maybe push some pixels, but fuck all that, let's  write a whole cross-platform GUI library in Nim!
-Time to get serious!